RiseCareerAcademy/Rise/README.md

 ├── routes            # api routes with controllers and models ├── screens           # mobile screens composed of components
 |
-├── server.js         # handles the middleware and routes to the routes folder* ├── App.js            # container for all the screens* └── package.json      # lists all the dependencies and npm scripts
+├── server.js         # handles the middleware and routes to the routes folder ├── App.js            # container for all the screens └── package.json      # lists all the dependencies and npm scripts

-* Do not touch these files!
+* Do not touch this file!
 ```